UK-Quantum-Fluids-network/webinars/README.md

 - you may find helpful to use the template provided.
 - once you add and committed your changes, the new post will be automatically deployed online.
 Note that this may take few minutes and rembember to refresh your browser.

+## How to add a UK QF work opportunity
+- a description will be added.